 Where do I send my pool plans?

 An individual who services a public pool by maintaining the cleanliness, water quality and chemical balance of public pools shall be certified.
 To be certified an individual must demonstrate knowledge of public pools.
 Examples of such knowledge include: pool cleaning, general pool maintenance, make-up water supply, bacteriological, chemical and physical quality of water and water purification, testing, treatment, and disinfection procedures.
 To ensure that the pool technicians are knowledgeable, said technician shall attend a training course of national recognition that is approved by the department of at least 16 hours in length and shall pass a test acceptable to the department.
 Florida Statutes section 514.075 allows the owner or owner’s direct employee to operate a pool without being certified, and allows a pool servicing contractor who is licensed under Chapter 489 of the Florida Statutes.

-View Tips on preventing Fecal Accidents and Response Procedures in the event of a Fecal Accident (pdf <1mb, opens in a new window), as well as help in determining the time frame and how much liquid chlorine should be added to your pool to sanitize and re-open the pool after an accident.
+View Tips on preventing Fecal Accidents and Response Procedures in the event of a Fecal Accident (opens in a new window), as well as help in determining the time frame and how much liquid chlorine should be added to your pool to sanitize and re-open the pool after an accident.

-DH form 4080 (rtf) Application for Variance from Chapter 64E-9, F.A.C., Swimming Pools and Bathing Places
+DH form 4080 (rtf <1mb) Application for Variance from Chapter 64E-9, F.A.C., Swimming Pools and Bathing Places

 Section 514.0315, Florida Statutes (opens in a new window), requires all public swimming pools and spas to be equipped with an anti-entrapment system or device that complies with American Society of Mechanical